Six-Point AdS Gluon Amplitudes from Flat Space and Factorization: Kinematics

 \section{Kinematics}

 We consider YM on AdS$_5$ with 4d $\mathcal{N}=2$ superconformal symmetry in the boundary parlance.
+While pure YM might be physically more relevant, the supersymmetric version is a more suitable testing ground for developing new technologies because the kinematics is more tractable.
 The theory contains a scalar field $s^a$ (super gluon) and a spin-1 gauge field $v^a_\mu$ as bosonic fields, transforming in the adjoint representation of a gauge group $G_F$ ($a=1,\ldots, {\rm dim}(G_F)$), as well as fermionic super partners.
 It can also be viewed as a consistent truncation of 8d $\mathcal{N}=1$ SYM on AdS$_5\times$S$^3$, which can be obtained by D3 branes probing an F-theory 7-brane singularity \cite{Fayyazuddin:1998fb,Aharony:1998xz} or D3 branes with D7 probes \cite{Karch:2002sh}.
 On the boundary, the super gluon is dual to a scalar field $\mathcal{O}^{a;\alpha_1\alpha_2}$, $\alpha_i=1,2$, with dimension $\Delta=2$ and transforms in the spin-1 representation of $SU(2)_R$.
 The gluon is dual to a conserved flavor current $\mathcal{J}^a_\mu$ which has $\Delta=3$ and is an R-symmetry singlet.
 From the boundary perspective, $G_F$ is a global flavor symmetry.
 Our target is to compute the six-point function of super gluons

 where we have absorbed the $SU(2)_R$ indices by contracting them with R-symmetry polarization spinors